eBay/akutan/docs/kafka.md

     indexes in the log and at different speeds.

 4.  **Prefix truncation:** Occasionally, the log will become too large to fit comfortably on its disks.
-Once Beam's persistent DiskViews have processed enough of the log, Beam will request that a prefix of the log be deleted.
-This topic of how views boot once the log has been truncated is covered in detail in the [Booting Beam Views](booting_beam_views.md) doc.
+Once Akutan's persistent DiskViews have processed enough of the log, Akutan will request that a prefix of the log be deleted.
+This topic of how views boot once the log has been truncated is covered in detail in the [Booting Akutan Views](booting_views.md) doc.

-Beam's log will need to handle all of these scenarios, and they may all happen concurrently in a Beam deployment.
+Akutan's log will need to handle all of these scenarios, and they may all happen concurrently in a Akutan deployment.

 Brief introduction to Apache Kafka
 ----------------------------------